Sparrow-benjamin/alx-system_engineering-devops/0x02-shell_redirections/README.md

- a script that displays all users and their home directories
+a script that displays the third line of the file iacta.